5 How To Use the Focused Planner™: Planning Tips from Our CEO

 Erin Condren CEO Tonia Misvaer shares her top five focused planning tips for reducing stress, achieving your goals, and leading a more joyful, meaningful life through organization.

-Tonia Misvaer is a serious paper lover and, as the CEO of Erin Condren Design and a new parent, she’s a true believer in the power of putting pen to paper.
-Tonia spent the last 12 years honing her planning system; and now, with The Erin Condren Focused Collection™, she’s created her “dream planning products brought to life.”
+Tonia Misvaer is a serious paper lover and, as the CEO of Erin Condren Design and a parent, she’s a true believer in the power of putting pen to paper.
+Tonia spent the last 12+ years honing her planning system; and she’s created her “dream planning products brought to life” with The Erin Condren Focused Collection™.

 If you love soft, muted, monochromatic colors and minimal design, you and Tonia share a planning style that’s focused on sophisticated functionality and the task at hand.
-Here are her top five focused planning tips using the new Softbound Focused Planner™.
+Here are her top five planning tips for using the Focused Planner™.

 1. Before you start planning, write your goals on paper.

 The most important aspect of goal-setting is being selective.
 Thoughtfully select 10-12 annual goals that are aspirational, yet attainable.
 The easiest mistake to make is to be unrealistic with how many or how much you can accomplish.
 The back notes section of the Focused Planner™ is the perfect canvas to start on your goal-setting journey.

 2. Break up your goals into action items and review them … every. single. day.

 This holds you accountable and reminds you what’s truly important.
 For Tonia, this is the single biggest part of her planning process that has enabled her to focus and achieve her goals, rather than getting distracted by busywork.